-Head Sommelier Shanteh Wong has been a member of the Quay team since 2011; with a keen interest in people, food and wine, she is part of the new guard of Australian sommeliers.
+Head Sommelier Shanteh Wale has been a member of the Quay team since 2011; with a keen interest in people, food and wine, she is part of the new guard of Australian sommeliers.
 Shanteh began her time in the hospitality profession in fine dining establishments overseas and eventually felt the pull, back to home soils.

 After seven years as a part of the Quay wine team, Shanteh now moves from her role as Assistant Head Sommelier into the role of Head Sommelier.
 Her determination to excel has seen her focus on continual training and growth in her time at Quay.
 Finishing in the top 10 Australian candidates in her Court of Master Sommeliers exam in 2013, she went on to compete in the 2014 Electrolux Young Waiter of the Year Competition, placing in the top 3.
 Shanteh is a Sommeliers Australia NSW committee member, and 2018 will see her pursuing her CMS Advanced Certification.
 Her drive towards excellence and pursuit of knowledge have made her an integral part of the Quay team, and a leader of the ongoing wine training program.

 Taka joined Fink as a part of the opening team at Bennelong in August 2015.
 Three years on and Taka has now assumed the role of Bar Manager across both Bennelong, and the newly reopened Quay.